 - Gaining/losing weight

-. . . and that’s just to name a few.
+. . . and that’s just to name a few.4

-How to Deal with Financial Stress
+How to Deal With Financial Stress

 It’s time to leave behind that stress and start taking control of your money (and your health)!
 Here are some ways you can start getting your life in order today:

-1. Take Inventory
+1. Take inventory.

-2. Make a Budget (and Stick to It)!
+2. Make a budget (and stick to it)!

-First, write down your income, then your expenses.
-Now, subtract your income from your expenses until it equals zero!
+- Now, subtract your expenses from your income until it equals zero!
 Don’t worry, that doesn’t mean you have nothing in the bank.
-It just means that you’ve given every single dollar a purpose and a job to do.
+It just means you’ve given every single dollar a purpose and a job to do.

-4. Follow the Baby Steps
+4. Follow the Baby Steps.

 With each step, you’ll feel the stress and worry fall away as you journey toward financial contentment.

-5. Practice Gratitude
+5. Practice gratitude.

 Speaking of contentment . . .
 They say the grass is greener on the other side.
 But the truth is, if you’re taking care of your own lawn, you don’t even notice the neighbor’s.
 Want to know why?
 Contentment.

 Learn what triggers your want-itis and start limiting your exposure to that thing.
-(Yup, we’re looking at you, social media!)
+(Yup, I’m looking at you, social media!)
 If waking up and scrolling through social media is a habit that leads you to your next purchase, it might be time to take a break.